We've all been there.

 In other words, say you owe $600 to your old carrier for your phone.
-If T-Mobile gives you $100 for it, you'll get a $100 bill credit and a $500 prepaid debit card.
+If T-Mobile assigns a $100 trade-in value to it, you'll get a $100 bill credit and a $500 prepaid debit card.

 Switching from Verizon to T-Mobile

-In order to switch to T-Mobile from Verizon, you'll just need to follow a few simple steps.
+In order to switch to T-Mobile from your Verizon plan, you'll just need to follow a few simple steps.

 How to Switch from Verizon to T-Mobile

 - Choose a new phone or bring your own.
 If you want the ETF or device credit, you'll have plenty of new phones to choose from at T-Mobile, from the newest iPhone to flagship Android devices.
 If not, you may be able to bring your LTE device or newer iPhone.
 Android phones like a Verizon Samsung Galaxy may not be compatible with T-Mobile service.

 - Pick a data plan.
-T-Mobile plans are made up of their ONE unlimited talk, text, and data plans, as well as a selection of the best cell phone plans for a variety of needs and budgets.
+T-Mobile plans are made up of their ONE unlimited talk, text, and data plans, as well as a selection of consumer-friendly prepaid Simple Choice plans for a variety of needs and budgets.